-Believe it or not, four and even five-piece golf balls also exist.
-Four-piece golf balls feature a rubber core, with a variety of different layers depending on the manufacturer, all coated in Surlyn as with the other golf balls.
-Five-piece golf balls are similar to four-piece balls with a rubber core and various other layers coated in Surlyn.
+Believe it or not, four and even five-piece also exist.
+Four-piece golf balls feature a rubber core, with a variety of different layers depending on the manufacturer, all coated in Surlyn as with the other.
+Five-piece are similar to four-piece with a rubber core and various other layers coated in Surlyn.

-As mentioned above, spin can be an important factor when buying your long distance balls, especially as it pertains to accuracy and yardage.
+As mentioned above, this can be an important factor when buying your long distance balls, especially as it pertains to accuracy and yardage.

 Low spin balls glide through the air in a straight line, which gives you great distance off of a well-hit drive.
 The lack of added spin, however, will mean your ball will likely stop on the ground, without much additional distance gain after initial impact.